How to Make a New House Feel Like Home

 - Install more smoke alarms and carbon monoxide detectors.

-- Install grab bars and other features that help with aging in place.
+- Install grab guardrails, handrails, and other features that help with aging in place.

 Get the Help You Need

-With all this change you’re going through with the new house, here’s something constant: The Neighborly family of experts is available to help you with your home repairs, upgrades, and maintenance whenever you need it.
-See the experts in your new neighborhood, or call 855-217-8437 to get a helping hand.
+With all this change you’re going through with the new house, you need something constant and reliable.
+The Neighborly family of experts is available to help you with your home repairs, upgrades, and maintenance whenever you need it.
+Request an estimate online or call 855-217-8437 to get a helping hand.